ducminh-uet/Dictionary_UET/README.md

 # Introduction
-This is a small project about my OOP course.
+This is a small project about my OOP course-build a Dictionary with Java.
 This application provides basic functions such as word lookup, text translation, and Vietnamese - English dictionary support.

 # Demo
 -  ![Image demo](src/main/resources/image/demoImage.png)